Q1. Can I back in a parking space?

 Q8.
-What happens if my decal has been lost, stolen or destroyed?
+What happens if my permit has been lost, stolen or damaged?

 Q9.
 I bought a new car and don't have a permanent tag.
 Can I still get a permit?

 You can still get a permit by using the temporary (paper) license plate.
-When you obtain the permanent plate(s), notify the Office of Public Safety of your new number immediately.
+When you obtain the permanent plate(s), notify One Stop of your new number immediately.

 Q10.
 Can I purchase an additional permit for my other car?

 Yes, you may purchase multiple permits.
-You can pay for them at the Cashier's Office in the Administration Building.
+You can pay for them at the One Stop in the MCC Building.

 Fall - $50.00 (Valid for 12 months)